 - Cairns airport transfers

-- All transportation
+- All ground transportation

 - Small World Journeys guide on Days 1,2, 3, 4 and 6

-- Marine Biologist on Day 5
+- Marine biologist on Day 5

 - University researchers and scientist talks